Hydrodynamic thermoelectric transport in Corbino geometry

 The net temperature drop is consistent with Eq. \eqref{R-th} for $n\to0$.
 Note that the temperature of the liquid, $T_l$ is either higher or lower than the temperatures of both leads, depending on the direction of the heat flow.
-As was explained above, this is a consequence of the bulk character of entropy production.
+As explained above, this is a consequence of the bulk character of entropy production.
 A similar consequence of force expulsion occurs in charge transport away from charge neutrality.
 The voltage drop between the contacts and the electron liquid has the same sign at both boundaries.
-This behavior is illustrated in Fig. \ref{Fig-CVT}, where panels (b) and (c) show voltage and temperature distributions for varying density at different biasing setups.
+This behavior is illustrated in Figs. \ref{Fig-CVT}(b) and \ref{Fig-CVT}(c), showing voltage and temperature distributions for varying density at different biasing setups.
 These predictions may be tested via high-resolution thermal imaging and scanning gate microscopies \cite{Zeldov-Nature,Zeldov-Science}.